 Antiarrhythmic Drug Therapy for Maintenance of Sinus Rhythm

 A number of oral agents may be used for long-term maintenance of sinus rhythm for patients with AF (Table 3).
-Quinidine was once widely prescribed for AF, but its use has decreased in recent years.
-In fact, all the Class IA antiarrhythmic drugs—quinidine, procainamide, and disopyramide—have become less popular for the long-term treatment of AF.
+Quinidine was once widely prescribed for AF, but its use has significantly decreased in recent years.
+In fact, all of the Class IA antiarrhythmic drugs—quinidine, procainamide, and disopyramide—have become less popular for the long-term treatment of AF.
 Other antiarrhythmic drugs, such as the Class IC agents flecainide and propafenone, have more favorable side effect profiles.
 However, the use of these medications does have some degree of risk.
-The Cardiac Arrhythmia Suppression Trial (CAST) has shown that flecainide and encainide are associated with an increase in mortality when used for the suppression of ventricular arrhythmias in post-MI patients with ventricular dysfunction.10 As a result, there is much concern about the use of the Class IC antiarrhythmics in patients who have any type of underlying coronary artery or structural heart disease; in these patients, other antiarrhythmic drugs may be better initial choices.
-Flecainide and propafenone are usually well tolerated and are appropriate first-line options for the treatment of AF in patients without structural heart disease, particularly cardiomyopathy, including hypertrophic cardiomyopathy (HCM).
-There is a new sustained-release formulation of propafenone that offers the advantage of twice-daily dosing rather than thrice-daily dosing, as for the immediate-release formulation.
+The Cardiac Arrhythmia Suppression Trial (CAST) has shown that flecainide and encainide are associated with an increase in mortality when used for the suppression of ventricular arrhythmias in post-MI patients with ventricular dysfunction.18 As a result, there is much concern about the use of the Class IC antiarrhythmics in patients who have any type of underlying coronary artery or structural heart disease; in these patients, other antiarrhythmic drugs may be better initial choices.
+Flecainide and propafenone are usually well tolerated and are appropriate first-line options for the treatment of AF in patients without structural heart disease, particularly cardiomyopathy, including hypertrophic cardiomyopathy.
+There is a sustained-release formulation of propafenone that offers the advantage of twice-daily dosing rather than thrice-daily dosing, as for the immediate-release formulation.

 Table 3: Oral Medications for Long-Term Maintenance of Sinus Rhythm for Patients With Atrial Fibrillation